anatappe/MATILDA/README.md

 # MATILDA - Modeling Water Resources in Glacierized Catchments

 The MATILDA framework combines a simple positive degree-day routine (DDM) for computing glacier melt with the simple hydrological bucket model HBV (Bergström, 1986).
-Optionally, it can also be used with the glacier energy and mass balance model COSIPY (COupled Snow and Ice energy and MAss Balance in Python) instead of or alongside the DDM.
 The aim is to provide an easy-access open-source tool to assess the characteristics of small and medium-sized glacierized catchments and enable useres to estimate their future water resources for different climate change scenarios.
 MATILDA is an ongoing project and therefore a work in progress.

 ## Overview

 In the basic setup, MATILDA uses a modified version of the pypdd tool (https://github.com/juseg/pypdd.git) to calculate runoff from the glacier(s) with a simple positive degree-day model approach and a modified version of the LHMP tool (https://github.com/hydrogo/LHMP.git).
-Alternatively, the glacial melt can be calculated using COSIPY (https://github.com/cryotools/cosipy.git) while when using both glacier routines a comparison is provided.
-The comprehensive output contains the modeled time series for various components of the water balance, basic statistics of these variables, the Nash-Sutcliffe efficiency coefficient to evaluate the predictive skills of the model, and several plots of in- and output data.
+The comprehensive output contains the modeled time series for various components of the water balance, basic statistics of these variables, the Nash-Sutcliffe efficiency coefficient and optionally the KGE to evaluate the predictive skills of the model, and several plots of in- and output data.

 ![](MATILDA_overview.png)